MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/ContainerSlot.md

 #### **Parameters**
 - **blockIdentifiers**?: *string*[] = `null`

+  The list of blocks, given by their identifiers.

+> [!IMPORTANT]
+> This function can't be called in read-only mode.

 > [!WARNING]
 > Throws if the slot's container is invalid.
 Also throws if any of the provided block identifiers are invalid.